dwp/accessibility-manual/app/views/best-practice/agile-teams/README.md

 In Alpha, you shouldn't be building anything except prototypes.
 But this doesn't mean you shouldn't consider accessibility.
 When you get to the end of Alpha, you need to have a good understanding of what it is you're going to build and how you're going to make it accessible.

+In Alpha, you should [focus on testing your riskiest assumptions](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works#focus-on-testing-your-riskiest-assumptions).
+You should take that approach with accessibility too.
+That means you don't need to test in Alpha with every single access need, just the ones that are most risky for your service.

+For example, one of your assumptions could be "Users who use screen readers will be able to access the content".
+If your service exclusively uses design patterns which are tried and tested, that particular access need may not be risky.
+But if your service uses more unique interactions, it may be more risky and so this assumption would need to be tested in Alpha.

+Start by working out your accessibility assumptions and which access needs would affect the use of your service the most.
+You could use the [accessibility posters made by the Home Office](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/) as a starting point.
+Next, rank each one of these in terms of their risk level.
+Finally, test those assumptions and iterate your design until your confident that the risk level has gone down.

 You should use the [GOV.UK Design System](https://design-system.service.gov.uk/) and the [GOV.UK Prototyping Kit](https://github.com/alphagov/govuk-prototype-kit) to build and test your ideas.
 By using these two frameworks you will leverage a lot of best practices and research on accessibility automatically.

-When conceptualising ideas, you can use the [GOV.UK Sketch Kit](https://github.com/abbott567/sketch_wireframing_kit) to mock up screen designs and wire-frames.
+When conceptualising ideas, you can use the [GOV.UK Sketch Kit](https://github.com/dwp/sketch_wireframing_kit) to mock up screen designs and wire-frames.

 ## Private Beta